rtc-io/rtc-signaller/README.md

 connections are generally organised into rooms which is inferred information that limits the messaging scope.

+### signaller#isMaster(targetId)

+A simple function that indicates whether the local signaller is the master for it's relationship with peer signaller indicated by `targetId`.
+Roles are determined at the point at which signalling peers discover each other, and are simply worked out by whichever peer has the lowest signaller id when lexigraphically sorted.

+For example, if we have two signaller peers that have discovered each others with the following ids:

+- b11f4fd0-feb5-447c-80c8-c51d8c3cced2
+- 8a07f82e-49a5-4b9b-a02e-43d911382be6

+They would be assigned roles:

+- b11f4fd0-feb5-447c-80c8-c51d8c3cced2
+- 8a07f82e-49a5-4b9b-a02e-43d911382be6 (master)

 ### signaller#leave()

 Leave the messenger mesh